 Trying to figure out what to do when you suspect your child may be autistic or after your child has just been diagnosed with autism can be overwhelming.
 With so much information available, it’s hard to know what to do, how to do it, and whether or not it’s the “right” thing,

-These posts are my experience with our two boys, Jack and Luke, what has worked, and what I wish someone had told me when I was desperately looking for answers.
-As you learn how to help your child, I hope that you too will pass on what you have learned along the way so that it may bless the next parent.
+These posts are my experience with our two boys, what has worked, and what I wish someone had told me when I was desperately looking for answers.
+I also share the painful story of Luke’s experience in public school which ultimately lead us to homeschool our three youngest kids.
+As you learn how to help your child, I hope that you will not only pass along what you’ve learned, but also become a fierce advocate for the autistic community.

 Blog Posts